Last Updated on December 2, 2024

 “What if my family doesn’t like this?”, “What if my siblings like the main dish but my parents don’t?”, “If there’s no delivery option, will I be able to pick up the food on time?”: As more questions and hypothetical scenarios start to appear in your mind, it becomes increasingly harder to make a decision.

-Analysis paralysis ordering food
+Analysis paralysis when ordering food

 Analysis Paralysis & Investing